pip-services/pip-services-docs/content/en/python/components/lock/memory_lock.md

 ### Description

-The MemoryLock class used to synchronize the execution of a process using shared memory.
+The MemoryLock class is used to synchronize the execution of a process using shared memory.

 Important points